FuryanRasta/wars/README.md

 * Order quantity limits
 * Sanity rates

-When a bond transaction \(such as buy, sell, swap\) is submitted, this includes the variable parameters:
+When a war transaction \(such as buy, sell, swap\) is submitted, this includes the variable parameters:

 * Order quantity
 * Maximum price
 * Wallet address

-Some of the parameters of the bond may be edited:
+Some of the parameters of the war may be edited:

 * Token name
 * Sanity rates